Constraining cosmic reionization by combining the kinetic Sunyaev-Zel'dovich and the 21 cm power spectra: Results

-We can form a clearer understanding of the impact of each term by examining the top panel of Fig.~\ref{fig:recons_comp}, where the power spectrum of the 21\,cm signal is calculated according to equation~\eqref{eq:recons_21cm_ps_simplified}, in blue, while the full model presented in equation~\eqref{eq:recons_21cm_ps_full}, in green.
+We can form a clearer understanding of the impact of each term by examining the top panel of Fig.~\ref{fig:recons_comp}, where the power spectrum of the 21\,cm signal is calculated according to equation~\eqref{eq:recons_21cm_ps_fit}, in blue, while the full model presented in equation~\eqref{eq:recons_21cm_ps_full}, in green.
 We see that the simplified expression in the ~\texttt{recons no cross} model overestimates the true power throughout reionization.
 Early on, ~\texttt{recons no cross} follows the true~\texttt{recons with third order} model.
 With the onset of reionization, a positive bias of an order of two appears between the true spectrum and its model, reaching a global maximum at the midpoint of reionization.
 Additionally, in the simplified model, reionization is delayed by four per cent compared to the true model.
 Hence, our simplified model will tend to overestimate $P_{21}$ and will be biased towards late reionization scenarios, the implications of which are discussed in section~\ref{subsec:3_fit}.
+Additionally, we note that by removing the $x_v \equiv x_m$ assumption and replacing $x_v^2 P_{ee}$ by $x_m^2 P_{ee}$ in equation~\eqref{eq:recons_21cm_ps_simplified} results in a higher amplitude (seen in purple) compared to the \texttt{recons no cross} model (light blue) using the volume-weighted fraction.
+The increased bias of the model is due to the mass-weighted ionisation fraction being larger than the volume-weighted ionisation fraction $x_v > x_m$ at all redshifts in inside-out models of reionisation \citep[see, e.g.,][]{Dixon2016}.
+We have compared this across the $k$-scales accessible within the {\sc RSAGE} simulation volume, and we find the $x_v \equiv x_m$ simplification leads to a $P_{21}$ model closer to the truth when excluding the higher-order contributions.

 Adding only the contribution of the cross-power spectrum in the calculation (\texttt{recons with cross}) does not help the reconstruction as much as one would hope: While the additional negative power from the cross-correlation decreases the bias of the estimate to that of the true power spectrum, the exclusion of the higher-order power spectrum shifts the midpoint redshift and biases the result to an early end of reionization.

 The role of the higher-order terms in the derivation of the 21\,cm power spectrum is non-trivial and varies across the $k$-scales and redshifts.
 Generally, the negative cross-correlation between the density and ionisation fields weakens at higher $k$-scales as well as with the progression of reionization.
 We see that by excluding the higher-order power spectrum and varying the $k$-scale, the \texttt{recons with cross} model converges to the \texttt{recons with no cross} model on large $k$-scales.
 In Appendix~\ref{app:obs_reconstruction}, we look at the possibility of using equation~\eqref{eq:recons_21cm_ps_simplified} to reconstruct the pkSZ angular power spectrum from an interferometric measurement of the 21\,cm power spectrum.